Leaving South Africa caused a stirring of bewildering emotions in my chest.

 That would be 35 days of camping in a tent, without a bed, 35 days of doing chores like helping with cooking and cleaning, and 35 days of living out of a locker on a truck.
 It would mean 35 days of someone else doing the planning, and being surrounded by other people, not so solo anymore.
 Yes, 35 whole days.

 Generally everything I do is solo and independent.
 I don’t like tours and am really not a fan of excessive hand-holding.
 However, I did my homework on this one and realized that if I wanted to see Namibia and the surrounding countries, it was the only safe option.

-I am adventurous but I’m not stupid, and traveling solo across Asia with its bus system and big populations is not the same as driving a car solo across a barren, shade and water-free desert without any mechanical know-how when the possibility of seeing another car pass by is slim and cellular signal is nil.
+I am adventurous, but I’m not stupid.
+Traveling solo across Asia with its bus system and big populations is not the same as driving a car solo across a barren, shade and water-free desert without any mechanical know-how when the possibility of seeing another car pass by is slim and cellular signal is nil.

 What I liked about this overland safari with Acacia Africa was that it wasn’t an air-conditioned, fancy resort, fake experience.
 It would involve pitching tents, avoiding scorpions, running barefoot in deserts, and seeing lions from a big truck as we powered through Southern and Eastern Africa.

 In short, it was an unexpectedly sublime adventure with a few awesome 20-something girls and guys.
 I got along with each person, and honestly loved finally letting someone else do the planning for a while.
 As you may have noticed, solo travel was starting to wear on me and I needed a little break.

 Getting my stamp as I left South Africa, walking through the incredible heat to the other side of the border and entering into Namibia, it became real – I was saying goodbye to a country that was more transformative for me than any before it.